AmplifiedHuman/Algorithms/README.md

 The input file of my choosing is bee.txt which contains the entire bee movie script.

-I have written a method called generateCompressionAnalysis() in Huffman.java which generates the data Huffman.txt, by compressing and decompressing the input files and recording the time taken and also the size difference.
+I have written a method called generateCompressionAnalysis() in Huffman.java which generates the data Huffman.txt, by compressing and decompressing the input files and recording the time taken and also recording the size difference.

 If we format the data into tabular form, we would get the following result: